 Investigating the effects of various compounds on bacterial growth and studying how different antibiotics affect antibiotic-resistant strains can allow us to create more effective treatments for bacteria and utilize bacteria in more beneficial ways.

-Orthopedic devices such as braces or prosthetics can be designed to improve mobility and quality of life for individuals with musculoskeletal conditions.
+Orthopedic devices such as braces or prosthetics can be designed to improve mobility and quality of life for individuals .